Last Updated on September 7, 2022

-- Remotely Monitor Android Devices with 8 Different Templates
+- Remotely Monitor Android Devices using 8 different views

 - Efficient Management for Multiple Device Groups